loader image

 Other work

-In a move away from the design of initial seaplane floats, as first used by himself and Wakefield, Gnosspelius obtained UK Patent No. 10,801 on 12 February 1914 for a Vshaped construction, which is used on almost every float made today.
+In a move away from the design of initial seaplane floats, as first used by himself and Wakefield, Gnosspelius obtained UK Patent No. 10,801 on 12 February 1914 for a Vshaped construction. – Every float made today is stepped and V-shaped.

 After Windermere

 German bombers attacked Rochester in 1940, achieving a direct hit on the Shorts’ works, so it was decided to urgently disperse part of Sunderland flying boat production.
 In coming to a decision as to where that factory should be located, there was a significant resource to draw upon of experience at Windermere by Gnosspelius, Kemp and Parker.
-In particular, immediate deep water was needed, with the concrete slipway to extend 75 yards underwater and a site which was not exposed.
 Gnosspelius was involved on behalf of Shorts in the local negotiations for the factory built at White Cross Bay.

 Highlights